owasp-amass/amass/README.md

 [![](https://img.shields.io/badge/go-1.8-blue.svg)](https://github.com/moovweb/gvm) [![License](https://img.shields.io/hexpm/l/plug.svg)](https://www.apache.org/licenses/LICENSE-2.0)

-The amass tool not only searches a few Internet data sources and then performs brute force subdomain enumeration, it also searches a web archive to obtain web pages from the target organization without them being aware of it!
+The amass tool not only searches a few Internet data sources and then performs brute force subdomain enumeration, it also searches web archives to obtain web pages from the target organization without them being aware of it!
 Searching these web pages reveals additional subdomains and host names not likely to be provided by a wordlist file.
 All three methods can be employed together by amass, and have shown to be complementary.

 ## Install